tenox7/wfm/README.md

 server to allow uploading and managing customer logs by field support engineers over the web.
 Later rewritten in C language, when CGIC library and Apache httpd were released.
-Up to 2015 WFM has been a closed source commercial application, supported by a few large enterprise, telco and ISP corporations.
+Up to 2015 WFM has been a closed source commercial application, supported by a few companies.
 WFM is now released as open source.

 ## Installation